 Here are some guides hosted on our website to help configure these routers for use with our service:

-If you do encounter any issues setting up a VPN on one of the above routers, we're always available to help with an email to email@example.com .
-Simply let us know which router you're using and the issue you're experiencing, and we'll help work out what's going on!
+If you do encounter any issues setting up a VPN on one of the above routers, please contact us through our Support Ticket system here.
+Simply let us know which router you're using and the issue you're experiencing along with a screenshot of your configuration setup, and we'll help work out what's going on!